npm-simplified/simplified/docs/user.md

 -- (int) `ID`

+Required.
 The id of the user to check.

 -- (string|array) `perm`

-The type of permission or permissions to check at.
+Required.
+The type or types of permission to check at.

 -- (any) `grantFor`